SUSE/rmt/MANUAL.md

     RMT comes with a preconfigured systemd timer to automatically get the latest product and repository data from the SUSE Customer Center over night.
     This command triggers the same synchronization instantly.

+  * `rmt-cli systems list`:
+    Lists systems registered against RMT.

+    Use the `--all` flag to list all systems.

+  * `rmt-cli systems scc-sync`:
+    Forwards local RMT systems to SCC.

+  * `rmt-cli systems remove TARGET`:
+    Removes a system and its activations from RMT.

+    Example:

+    `rmt-cli systems remove SCC_e740f34145b84523a184ace764d0d597`

   * `rmt-cli products list [--all] [--csv]`:
     Lists the products that are enabled for mirroring.